CoolSpy3/hmmm-language-support/docs/README.md

 	* *Quick Fix*: Add a line number to the line.
 (The extension will suggest the line number which corresponds to the number of code lines above the line in the file.)
 * **Incorrect Line Number** - The line number does not match the expected number of the line.
 	* *Quick Fix*: Change the line number to the expected number.
+* **Line Number Out of Range** - The line number is outside of the range of line numbers which can be represented in HMMM binary (0-255).
+Programs with greater than 256 lines are not supported by the HMMM language.
+	* *No quick fixes provided*
 * **Missing Instruction** - The line is missing an instruction.
 	* *No quick fixes provided*
 * **Unknown Instruction** - The instruction is not a valid HMMM instruction.